Stipe Miocic

-Stipe Miocic (born August 19, 1982) is an American professional mixed martial artist.
-He currently competes in the Heavyweight division in the Ultimate Fighting Championship (UFC), where he is a former two-time UFC Heavyweight Champion.
-Miocic is widely regarded by critics, commentators and media as the greatest UFC heavyweight fighter of all time.
-As of March 13, 2023, he is #2 in the UFC heavyweight rankings.
+Stipe Miocic (born August 19, 1982) is an American former professional mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former two-time UFC Heavyweight Champion.

-Having successfully defended his title four times during his two title reigns, he holds the record for most wins in heavyweight title fights along with the longest title defending streak in the heavyweight division, at three consecutive defenses.
+Having successfully defended his title four times during his two title reigns, he holds the record for most wins in heavyweight title fights along with the longest title defense streak in the heavyweight division, at three consecutive defenses.
 Miocic holds the record for fight-night bonus awards, with nine, the most in the UFC heavyweight division's history.
+He is widely regarded as the greatest UFC heavyweight of all time.

-Prior to his MMA career, Miocic was a former Golden Gloves boxing champion and NCAA Division I wrestler at Cleveland State University.
+Prior to his MMA career, Miocic was a Golden Gloves boxing champion and NCAA Division I wrestler at Cleveland State University.